Thermalization processes induced by quantum monitoring in multi-level systems: Large-N limit

 \section{Large-N limit}

 In this paragraph we determine analytical expressions describing the behaviour of a monitored quantum system in the limit of an infinite-dimensional Hilbert-space.
-Under this hypothesis, the theses of the Perron-Frobenius theorem do not longer hold\,\cite{Perron}, and, thus, it is no longer guaranteed that the largest eigenvalue $\lambda=1$ of $L(\tau)$ is non-degenerate.
+Under this hypothesis, the theses of the Perron-Frobenius theorem are no longer valid \cite{Perron}, and, thus, it is no guaranteed that the largest eigenvalue $\lambda=1$ of $L(\tau)$ is non-degenerate.

 For simplicity, let us take a spin-$s$ system, with Hamiltonian $H = - S_z/s$, and, as (intermediate) measurement observable, the Hermitian operator $\mathcal{O} = S_x$ (not commuting with the Hamiltonian).
 The scaling of the system Hamiltonian with $s$ has the usual purpose to maintain finite the range of the spectrum of $H$ as $s$ grows, and to help to retrieve the classical limit of an unit spin for $s\to\infty$.